 The 192 GB VRAM is the other advantage.
 It enables single-card serving of large dense models that need more than H200's 141 GB: models in the 160B–190B range at FP8, or dense 70B models with substantial KV cache headroom for long-context workloads.
 For teams running 90B+ dense models from a single GPU, the B200 provides headroom that H100 and H200 cannot match.
 Very large MoE architectures like Llama 4 Maverick (400B total parameters, requiring 8xH200 for production deployment on Spheron per the Llama 4 Scout and Maverick deployment guide and our Llama 4 GPU cloud deployment guide) still require multi-GPU tensor parallelism even on B200, since all expert weights must reside in VRAM simultaneously.

 Where it wins: maximum single-GPU throughput for 70B+ models, FP4-validated workloads, and deployments needing more than 141 GB VRAM for large models.
 FP4 requires quality validation per task before production use.
 See our complete B200 guide or rent a B200 on Spheron.
-For workloads requiring more than 192 GB VRAM, the B300 (288 GB HBM3e, 8.0 TB/s, approximately 1.56x the FP4 TFLOPS of B200 at 14 PFLOPS vs 9 PFLOPS) is now available in limited early access on Spheron.
+For workloads requiring more than 192 GB VRAM, the B300 (288 GB HBM3e, 8.0 TB/s, approximately 1.67x the FP4 TFLOPS of B200 at 15 PFLOPS vs 9 PFLOPS) is now available in limited early access on Spheron.
 See current GPU pricing for B300 rates or rent a B300.
+For a dedicated cost-per-token comparison between B300 and B200 with break-even math, see our B300 vs B200 guide.
+For the rack-scale Blackwell Ultra build, Spheron also has GB300 NVL72 capacity available to reserve now: share your GPU count, timeline, and workload on the form and the team confirms availability within a business day.

 B200 FP4 per-GPU figure (~12,841 tok/s) derived from the MLPerf Inference v5.1 (September 2025) 8-GPU result (102,725 tok/s) divided by 8.
 B200 FP8 estimate uses the H100 SXM MLPerf v4.1 baseline scaled by the B200/H100 FP8 TFLOPS ratio.
 Run your own benchmarks before production decisions.